SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 > benefits of the AstraZeneca vaccine in preventing COVID-19, with its associated risk of
 > hospitalisation and death, outweigh the risks of side effects.__

-So it looks like "no link of VTE events to AZ/OX vaccine" is the consensus opinion.
+So it looks like "no link of VTE events to AZ/OX vaccine" is the consensus opinion of experts, not just loudmouth retired scientist bloggers.
 Maybe you should believe _that_.

 ## The Weekend Conclusion

 More and more people die from COVID every day; _that's_ the risk you need to beat.

 Thinking specifically about thromboembolisms, we've seen here that the AZ/OX vaccine appears to _lower_ the risk compared to the general population.
 And since it prevents most COVID-19 which would skyrocket the rate of VTE, it seems slam-dunk-obvious that the